Kong/docs.konghq.com/app/konnect/getting-started/add-api.md

 traffic proxied through a {{site.base_gateway}} data plane node.

 {:.important}
-> **Important:** To conserve your free trial credits, delete any APIs you test but won't use in production.
+> **Important:** To conserve your free trial credits, delete any APIs you don't plan to use in production.

 ## Next steps